TomaszGol/PasswordManager/README.md

 # PasswordManager
-Python fully usable password manager.
+Python fully usable password manager with GUI in tkinter.